 - What kind of English should I use ?
 Simple?

-I will try to address some of these questions as tips
+I will try to address some of these questions and these are tips to email professors, so that you get a response.

 Subject line is the most important piece of email.
 Most the emails are not even opened by professors; they just look at subject line and delete them.
 The main reason is, they get so much email from university, students, research, etc. If you put in subjects like ‘Hello’, ‘Hi’, ‘How are you?’ , ‘admission’, ‘scholarship’, etc. The chances are your email is not even read.
 They will just delete it.
-For more info, read this article: Importance of good subject line for emailing Admissions or Professors.
+For more info, read this article: Importance of Subject Line for Admissions or Professors.
 Here are some sample subject lines to email professors for admission:

 The key word to mention in subject line is PROSPECTIVE STUDENT.
 The trick is, no professor would throw away any email if it has prospective student because, you are a potential student to the university and they will read it and reply or forward it right person if they do not know.
 Think about it, prospective students are the future customers for the School.